univention/guardian/docs/developer-reference/tests.rst

     $EDITOR .env # adapt the variables at the top of the file source .env

-Finally, run the tests for the desired component:
+Finally, run the tests for the desired component in your :guilabel:`VAGRANT` environment:

 .. code-block:: bash